Analysis turns raw data into colony activities and events that are meaningful to beekeepers.

 Currently, data analysis is left to the beekeeper.
 Beekeepers with a familiarity with Microsoft Excel can begin analyzing their data with it.

-We know of no examples of automated analysis with the exception of BeeAlert’s device to interpret audio and diagnose a colony for various conditions.
+Examples of automated analysis include BeeAlert’s device to interpret audio and diagnose a colony for various conditions, and Eyesonhive’s ability to detect and report orientation flights and swarms.

 Until researchers learn to automate the analysis of the data that sensors capture, it seems reasonable to suppose that software for advanced visual analytics will be useful for beekeepers to interpret the data they receive.